MotoMoto1234/Midi-Readme/README.md

   - e.g. `flags.midi-qol.optional.NAME.save.fail.dex` OVERRIDE success will alow the saver to convert a failed save to a success.
 * `flags.midi-qol.optional.NAME.label`	label to use in the dialog
 * `flags.midi-qol.optional.NAME.criticalDamage`.
 If present in the effect then bonus damage will use the existing damage rolls critical damage status and roll bonus damage as critical using the game/midi critical damage settings.
+* `flags.midi-qol.optional.NAME.displayBonusRolls` If present, `false` will remove the extra display card that shows when optionals are used in a roll.  `true` will show the card.
 * `flags.midi-qol.optional.NAME.count`	how many uses the effect has (think lucky which has 3), if absent the bonus will be single use (bardic inspiration), turn for once per turn.
   - **every** - you can use the optional effect on every occurrence
   - **reaction** - behaves as a reaction roll, i.e. uses up your reaction